 - Eclipse Tooling Installation and Setup also in this document

 - Tutorials and Developer's Guides

 - · Tools Users' Guides

 - References

+- Version 3 users-guide

-The first 2 parts make up this book; the last 3 have individual books.
+The first 2 parts make up this book; the last 4 have individual books.
 The books are provided both as (somewhat large) html files, viewable in browsers, and also as PDF files.
 The documentation is fully hyperlinked, with tables of contents.
 The PDF versions are set up to print nicely - they have page numbers included on the cross references within a book.